ImperialCollegeLondon/safedata_validator/docs/safedata_validator/build_local_gbif.md

         create index backbone_id on backbone (id);
         .quit

-* You can now delete the `backbone-current-simple.txt` and `backbone-current-simple-truncate.txt` file.
+* You can now delete the `backbone-ddl.sql`, `backbone-current-simple.txt` and `backbone-current-simple-truncate.txt` file.

 * Edit the `gbif_database` entry in your configuration file to provide the path to your new SQLite file or provide the path as an argument.